AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 head directory_contents.txt
 ```

-It's important to remember that the `>` redirector will overwrite the file you are pointing to if it already exists.
-If we use two of them instead, `>>`, this will append whatever you're sending to the target file:
+**It's important to remember that the `>` redirector will overwrite the file you are pointing to if it already exists.** If we use two of them instead, `>>`, this will append to the target file, rather than overwrite it:

 ```
 ls >> directory_contents.txt
 head directory_contents.txt
 ```

 Okay, so far that isn't all that impressive.
 But this basic, "modular" structure really is what makes the Unix command-line rock.
-We'll get to more practical uses/examples later with [six glorious commands](/bash/six_commands) and [why is this all worth it?](/bash/why).
+There are more practical uses/examples on the [six glorious commands](/bash/six_commands) and [why is this all worth it?](/bash/why) pages – which we could possibly do later as a group or you can do anytime you'd like.

 <br>